SCSMDyeah/TriOmicNet/readme.md

 ### Step 2.
 Multilayer network construction

 The multilayer network is constructed using mutation data, biological interaction resources, and differential expression information.
+This step is executed automatically by the main script through code/construct_layer.R and does not require a separate command.

 ### Step 3.
 Score calculation